Get

 1. They’re Excited

 It doesn’t take much to make a Shih Tzu excited.
-Even just walking in the door at the end of your workday is enough to make some pups so happy they’ll tremble or even urinate from the excitement.
+Even just walking in the door at the end of your workday is enough to make some pups so happy that they’ll tremble or spin around from the excitement.

 Your Shih Tzu’s enthusiasm toward you is completely normal (and adorable) as long as their excitement shakes aren’t accompanied by any concerning body language.